 A secondary focus of the Center is to promote cooperation and understanding between the Nordic countries and South Korea.
 As one of Asia’s most important democracies and economies, its domestic developments and challenges are nevertheless often overshadowed in the media and public opinion by the nuclear crisis.
 Moreover, there is growing interest within the country in the “Nordic model” in regard to social welfare, sustainability, governance, and gender equality.

-To achieve its goals, ISDP’s Korea Project publishes regular analysis and opinion, hosts guest researchers from the Koreas, as well as holds seminars and forums.
-In so doing, it seeks to be a bridge between academic and policy communities in Europe and Northeast Asia.
+To achieve its goals, the Center publishes regular analysis and opinion, hosts guest researchers from the Koreas, as well as organizes seminars and forums.
+In so doing, it seeks to be a bridge between academic and policy communities in Northern Europe and Korea.

 The Center would like to acknowledge the generous support of the Korea Foundation.

 After the Pyeongchang Olympics: Prospects for Inter-Korean Relations

 Summary Two experts from both sides of the Korean Peninsula, give their opinions on the prospects of improved relations between the two countries.
 Can the spirit of positive dialogue seen […]

 Summary Joint military exercises between the U.S. and South Korea have been a longstanding component of the two countries’ defense alliance.
 Though they are important for maintaining a deterrence, among […]

 Breaking Deadlock on the Korean Peninsula?
 Four Perspectives

 Summary Can the nuclear issue on the Korean Peninsula be resolved and how?
 What are the strategic interests of the parties and their differences?
 What steps are needed to prevent […]